awslabs/amplify-graphql-seed-plugin/README.md

 With this plugin, you can improve testing of your code 💯, reduce time by creating test data through automation ⏱️, and unify mock-data across your project by codifying it in your Version Control System 🚀.

+**Update - 25th of April 2022:** You can now try out our Plugin in our newly released [Automate GraphQL seeding for your Amplify apps workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/b7d84dfb-90e1-493b-9b88-549c898e044b/en-US)

 **Disclaimer**: this is a beta-release of the Amplify GraphQL Seed Plugin and may contain unforeseen bugs.
 This is a 3rd-party plugin and is not associated with the official Amplify project.
 Use this plugin at your own discretion.
 Please let us know if you encounter any bugs, or have feedback / suggestions.

 ![Demo-gif](./static/demo.gif)